Mathcad Worksheets by Astroger

 7. Sun-Sight Solutions Without Tables

-This worksheet presents a novel two-sight fix method and applies it to the angles.prn data in Richard R. Shiffman's "Sextant Noon-Day Sun Sightings" (Shiffman's worksheet can also be found in the Mathcad Library).
-It references the sunalts.mcd worksheet*, so you need to have also sunalts.mcd and its two input files, times.prn and angles.prn, in order for this worksheet, sunsols.mcd to work.
+This worksheet presented a novel two-sight fix method and applied it to the angles.prn data in Richard R. Shiffman's "Sextant Noon-Day Sun Sightings" (Shiffman's worksheet could also be found in the Mathcad Library).
+It referenced the sunalts.mcd worksheet*, so you needed to have also sunalts.mcd and its two input files, times.prn and angles.prn, in order for this worksheet, sunsols.mcd to have worked.

-(*If the reference in the very first page of the sunsols.mcd worksheet isn't working, go to Mathcad's Insert menu and click on "Reference", type in the name "sunalts.mcd", click on the "use relative reference" box, and then click "O.K".
-Now go to Mathcad's Math menu and click on "Calculate Worksheet".
-The reference to sunalts.mcd in the sunsols.mcd worksheet should now work.)
+(*If the reference in the very first page of the sunsols.mcd worksheet wasn't working, you went to Mathcad's Insert menu and clicked on "Reference", typed in the name "sunalts.mcd", clicked on the "use relative reference" box, and then clicked "O.K".
+Then went to Mathcad's Math menu and clicked on "Calculate Worksheet".
+The reference to sunalts.mcd in the sunsols.mcd worksheet should then have worked.)

-Because sunsols.mcd references sunalts.mcd, it is able to take advantage of all of the procedural functions defined there: functions for calculating solar position in the ECI reference frame, referred to the mean equator and equinox of J2000.0; aberration (light-time correction); precession; nutation; ECI-to-topocentric transformation; refraction, etc. Thus the navigation solution is effected without reference to the Nautical Almanac, as well as without reference to sextant sight reduction tables.
+Because sunsols.mcd referenced sunalts.mcd, it was able to take advantage of all of the procedural functions defined there: functions for calculating solar position in the ECI reference frame, referred to the mean equator and equinox of J2000.0; aberration (light-time correction); precession; nutation; ECI-to-topocentric transformation; refraction, etc. Thus the navigation solution was effected without reference to the Nautical Almanac, as well as without reference to sextant sight reduction tables.

 Back | Top